Stewards of the Environment

 Adventure Green Alaska

-Spirit Walker Expeditions was awarded a 2010 Silver-Level Certification from Adventure Green Alaska.
+Spirit Walker Expeditions has been awarded a Gold-Level Certification from Adventure Green Alaska.
 AGA was developed to identify tourism businesses in Alaska that meet specific standards of environmental, economic, and social sustainability.

 Our Approach to Trips

 At Spirit Walker Expeditions, we spend a lot of time and effort developing and refining methods for minimizing our environmental impact on trips.